PRE-DIABETES – What You Need to Know

 WHAT CAUSES PRE-DIABETES & TYPE 2 DIABETES?

 The body breaks down carbohydrates from the food you eat into glucose (sugar).
-The hormone insulin, made by the pancreas, is responsible for moving glucose from the bloodstream into the cells of your body for energy.
-In Pre-diabetes and type 2 diabetes, cells gradually become less sensitive to insulin and the pancreas cannot produce enough insulin to compensate (i.e. INSULIN RESISTANCE SYNDROME).
+The hormone insulin, made by the pancreas, is responsible for moving glucose from the bloodstream into the cells of your body to provide energy.
+In pre-diabetes and type 2 diabetes, cells gradually become less responsive to insulin (i.e. INSULIN RESISTANCE SYNDROME).
 As a result, glucose builds up in the blood.
 Having pre-diabetes means your blood sugar levels are higher than normal—but not high enough to be diagnosed as diabetes.

 AM I AT RISK FOR PRE-DIABETES?

 Across the general US population, around 40% of people are expected to develop type 2 diabetes in their lifetime.
-Anyone can get pre-diabetes or type 2 diabetes, but some important risk factors besides genetics, age, weight, and lifestyle are:
+Anyone can get pre-diabetes or type 2 diabetes, but some important risk factors are:

 - Being overweight – specifically abdominal fat – is the #1 RISK FACTOR